 - examining the physical evidence left at the scene of the accident

 All traffic officers are certified to detect and apprehend drivers under the influence of alcohol.
-The Unit has three officers trained and certified as Drug Recognition Experts, skilled in identifying drivers under the influence of drugs or narcotics.
+The Unit also has several officers additionally trained and certified as Drug Recognition Experts, skilled in identifying drivers under the influence of drugs or narcotics.

 The Traffic Unit has an Officer assigned to be responsible for coordinating all Special Events occurring within the City of Des Moines.
 The nature of the events varies from

 - State Fair activities

 - Presidential and dignitary visitations warranting special escorts and security

 - The Parking Enforcement Unit consists of a sergeant, one officer, two cadets and five civilian parking enforcement personnel.
 This squad is responsible for the following: